-5 STD myths busted
+5 STI myths busted

 But widespread myths about these dangerous infections often lead to misinformation and failure to be tested.